geonnwwoo/phoxiv/README.md

 1. Year-level files: these are the files that apply to all problems within that year.
 2. Problem-level files: files that only apply to a specific problem, like T1, T1 solutions, etc. The allowed problem numbers are in the pregeneration file [generate.ts](/src/lib/pregen/generate.ts).

+The syntax and file location of these files can be found in the directory structure above.

 Problem titles and external links/comments can be configured in the **year config**, at `/static/contests/<contest id>/<year>/index.yaml`.

-The year config has the following format:
+The year config has the following structure:

 ```yaml
 problems: